-Charitable gift annuities and various forms of charitable remainder trusts are components of Assets Held as Trustee or Agent and Trust and Agency Obligations on the general ledger.
+Charitable Gift Annuities and various forms of Charitable Remainder Trusts are components of Assets Held as Trustee or Agent and Trust and Agency Obligations on the general ledger.
 Trust and Estate Services manages these assets once Pepperdine or Wave Services becomes a trustee.
-Cash (or proceeds from liquidated securities) received as part of charitable gift annuities or charitable remainder trusts are typically invested in pooled funds in accordance with the trust agreement.
+Cash (or proceeds from liquidated securities) received as part of a Charitable Gift Annuities or Charitable Remainder Trusts are typically invested in pooled funds in accordance with the trust agreement.
 Real estate assets may be retained or liquidated depending on the terms of the trust agreement.

 Check Gifts are sent from Malibu in locked security bags and transferred via the Mail Services courier to Advancement Gifts and Records in Calabasas.
 Once checks are received, Advancement Gifts and Records organizes gift batches and completes a CASHNet deposit report.
-The back of the checks are stamped with the bank account endorsement stamp by the Advancement Gift Coordinator.
+The back of the checks are stamped with the Gift Processing endorsement stamp by the Advancement Gift Coordinator.

 Credit Card Gifts that are not received through online processes are sent from Malibu in locked security bags and transferred via courier, or sent via interoffice mail in a sealed envelope to Advancement Gifts and Records or dropped off in the Calabasas locked drop box.